f5devcentral/f5-agility-labs-adc/docs/class8/Module2/lab2-4.rst

      00:55:16.154219 IP 10.1.10.15.46930 > 10.1.10.30.75: Flags [R.], seq 3657141190, ack 0, win 0, length 0

     TMOS is now sending SYN retries at 203ms intervals.
-This not eliminate SYN retranmissions during TCP 3-way handshake but is does shorten the retry process
+This change to the TCP Profile does not eliminate SYN retranmissions during TCP 3-way handshake but is does shorten the retry process allowing for quicker reselection of a working server.
+In the lab, there isn't a working pool member so you will only see a shorter time to conneciton reset.

 This completes lab 2.